Client feedback on business brokers & business transfer agents they used

 While there are many honest and competent brokers around – and a good broker is worth many multiples of the fee charged – the volume and nature of complaints reveal an industry where unfair contract terms, exploitation and downright deception are quite common, even with some of the best known names in the industry.

 Unfortunately, first time sellers of small (sub £2 million turnover) businesses usually end up with the worst business brokers.
 That's partly because at this end of the market brokers tend to offer what looks like a no-risk proposition: "pay us no fees (or very low fees) at the start with the bulk of the payment only when we sell your business".
 This is seductive for inexperienced sellers and especially so when accompanied by the exaggerated business valuations these brokers provide.

-The prospect of getting a large pay-off without risking any money upfront is enticing for the business owner, but this is often a dangerous honey trap!
+The prospect of getting a large pay-off without risking any (or much) money upfront is enticing for the business owner, but this is often a dangerous trap!
 Business owners falling for it can end up going bankrupt (as demonstrated by the numerous examples below).

 The Mirror newspaper has run a fair few investigations on some of the worst business brokers in the UK.
 Whenever they publish an article they are flooded with comments from business owners sharing their individual horror stories.
 A brief search through Google throws up hundreds of articles warning business owners about brokers.
 Here's a search showing just the Mirror's articles on the subject: